idkman2021/Rimworld-TPatches/README.md

 Imranfish's XML Extensions is an incredible modding tool, using it I made a "framework" which automatically creates a fancy setting entry for each patch I make.
 If you have any suggestions, I can now very easily implement them into the mod.

 Load as low as possible!
-TPatches only affects mods loaded before it.

 To access settings menu, go to rimworld settings and press the "More Mod Settings" button which is added by XML Extensions.